rmpaltanwale/Sessions_of_Congress-1987-2025-/README.md

 and accessibility.
 - Dynamic Visualization:
 JavaScript was used to generate the grid of colored squares dynamically.
-Loops populate the containers with <div> elements based on the number of seats per party, ensuring accurate representation for each congressional term.
+Loops populate the containers with "div" elements based on the number of seats per party, ensuring accurate representation for each congressional term.
 This approach also reduced repetitive manual coding and maintained data accuracy.
 - Accessibility and Consistency:
 CSS was kept simple and semantic HTML was prioritized, ensuring all content remained accessible and